 Another important factor that’s rolled in to how much you can borrow is your debt-to-income ratio.
 A good rule of thumb is that the debt you pay each month should account for no more than 40% of your monthly income — anything much higher may be seen as a red flag.

 When it comes to your vehicle, financial specialists recommend that no more than 20% of your monthly take-home pay should be used towards car expenses.

-How to calculate your monthly expenses
+How to calculate borrowing power

 - Essentials.
 Think about how much you spend on housing, food, utilities, commuting and other essentials you can’t live without.

 - Extras.
 What do you spend when you go out to eat?
 Is shopping for clothes twice a month something you can give up?
 An ideal loan won’t require you to make significant lifestyle changes.
 If you’re stretching your budget, a loan may not be the right financial move.

 - Costs of owning and maintaining a car.
 These include vehicle registration, licensing, insurance, gas, repair costs and countless others.
 Leave yourself some financial leeway.

 - Debts.
 Loan payments and credit card bills can add up each month.
 If they’re not taken care of when the bill is due, you could damage your credit score.